nrtonchev/2048Game/README.md

 The application is a standard .Net 6 console appication.
 The following Nuget packages were installed:
 - Microsoft.Data.Sqlite - used for sqlite database creation and manipulation;
 - Newtonsoft.Json - used for save/load game state conversion;

+App was built using Visual Studio, however it is simple enough to be ran on Visual Studio Code as well.